furkan3ayraktar/clojure-polylith-realworld-example-app/how-to.md

 brew install clojure/tools/clojure
 ```

-Check out [this page on clojure.org](https://clojure.org/guides/getting_started) for more options on installing.
+Refer to [this page on clojure.org](https://clojure.org/guides/getting_started) for more options on installing.

 ###### Install Polylith Tool
 Polylith provides a command line tool that you can install on your machine to enhance your development experience.
 You can install it through Homebrew on MacOS by running: